w3c/wai-presentations2all/content/index.md

 #### Arrange for good Internet connections

-Sometimes you might use the Internet for providing alternative formats of materials during the presentation.
-For example, allowing people using screen readers or other [assistive technologies](#terms){:.termref} to follow along with an online version of your displayed material.
-For remote [captioning](#captions){:.termref}, you will need a reliable connection that has enough bandwidth for transferring audio.
+<span class="forwhich">In-person:</span> Participants might need Internet access to follow along with an online version of displayed material.
+If using remote [captioning](#captions){:.termref}, you will need a reliable connection that has enough bandwidth for transferring audio.

+<span class="forwhich">Remote:</span> Strong, stable connections help speakers come through clearly.

 #### Consider accessibility when planning the schedule

-Some people need more time to get from room to room.
-For example, because they move slowly, or because the accessible route is longer.
-Schedule sufficient breaks.
-People might need to take care of medical needs during breaks.
+Some people need breaks to take care of medical needs. <span class="forwhich">For in-person,</span> it may take more time to get from room to room.

 Keep to the schedule as much as possible, and inform participants ahead of time of any changes.

 #### Plan to limit distractions